by Christine Egbert

 In verses 8-10, the writer of Hebrews goes on to make the point that although Levi was yet in the loins of his father, through Abraham Levi also paid tithes to Melchizedek.
-Then, in verses 11 and 12, we get to the topic of Hebrews chapter 7 and 8.
-Let’s read it:
+Then, in verses 11 and 12, we get to the main topic of Hebrews chapter 7 and 8.
+Let’s read it from the LITV:

 Hebrews Chapter Eight

-Hebrews 8:1-2 “Now the point in what we are saying is this: we have such a High Priest, one who is seated at the right hand of the throne of the Majesty in heaven, minister of the Holy of Holies, and of the true tabernacle which the Lord pitched, and not man.
-(Psalms 110:1 YHVH says to Adon: “Sit at my right hand, until I make your enemies your footstool.”).
 The focus of chapter 8 is still Yeshua as the High Priest of the new covenant.
+Hebrews 8:1-2 “Now the point of what we are saying is this: we have such a High Priest, one who is seated at the right hand of the throne of the Majesty in heaven, minister of the Holy of Holies, and of the true tabernacle which the Lord pitched, and not man.
+(Psalms 110:1 YHVH says to Adon: “Sit at my right hand, until I make your enemies your footstool”).

 Heb 8:3-8 “For every high priest is set in place to offer both gifts and sacrifices, from which it is necessary for this One also to have something which He may offer.
-(4) For if he were on earth, he should not be a priest, seeing that there are priests that offer gifts according to the law, (5) who serve unto the example and shadow of heavenly things, as Moses was admonished of God when he was about to make the tabernacle, for he says, ‘See that you make all things according to the pattern shown to you on the mount.’
-(6) But now has He (Yeshua) obtained a more excellent ministry, also by so much as He is a Mediator of a better covenant…” Now pay attention!
+(4) For if he were on earth, he should not be a priest, seeing that there are priests that offer gifts according to the law, (5) who serve according to the example and shadow of heavenly things, as God admonished Moses when Moses was about to make the tabernacle, for he said, ‘See that you make all things according to the pattern shown to you on the mount.’
+(6) But now He (Yeshua) has obtained a more excellent ministry, as He is the Mediator of a better covenant…” Now pay attention!
 The writer of Hebrews is about to explain exactly what makes this New Covenant better and what the problem was with the first.

 Hebrews 8:7 “For if that first was faultless, place would not have been sought for a second.
 (8) For finding fault with THEM, he says, ‘Behold, the days are coming,’ says YHVH, ‘when I will make a new (kanios) covenant…”